Thinking Beyond Borders

 Resident tax payers are liable to pay taxes on their worldwide income whereas the non-resident tax payers are only subject to taxation on their Turkish source of income.

 Technically, there is no threshold/minimum number of days that exempts the employee from the requirements to report and pay income taxes in Turkey.
-In accordance with OECD principles, in case an economic employer is in Turkey, then the employee will be subject to withholding taxes at progressive rates regardless of his/her residency status.
+In accordance with Organisation for Economic Co-operation and Development (OECD) principles, in case an economic employer is in Turkey, then the employee will be subject to withholding taxes at progressive rates regardless of his/her residency status.

 For the case where the economic employer is not in Turkey, then the residency status as well as the income types of the individual will determine the taxation requirement to be fulfilled via annual income tax return.

-Extended business travellers are generally subject to taxation on their employment income as well as other Turkish sourced income items such as income derived by the rental or sales of an immovable property.
+Extended business travelers are generally subject to taxation on their employment income as well as other Turkish sourced income items such as income derived by the rental or sales of an immovable property.